aifimmunology/MOCHA/README.md

 # <a name="library"></a> Install package and load library

-To install in a HISE IDE, run the following lines of code to install directly from GitHub replacing 'your_token' with your [Github Personal Access Token](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+To install in a HISE IDE, run the following lines of code to install directly from GitHub replacing 'your_token' with your [GitHub Personal Access Token](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

     Sys.setenv(GITHUB_PAT='your_token')
     devtools::install_github("aifimmunology/MOCHA")